JAR CANDLECUP / JAR SLEEVEDUST COVER / LIDPILLARVOTIVE MULTI-PAKTEALIGHT MULTI-PAKTARTCANDLE WRAPDIFFUSERTHEMED SETSPOINT OF PURCHASE DISPLAY

 If you are looking for a way to set your custom packaging apart from the crowd, consider adding these options to your printed boxes - you'll be in good company.

-To coat or not to coat.
+To coat ... or not to coat, that is the question... (that's not exactly what Shakespeare said, but it's close).
 Coating is where you apply the finishing touches to your custom packaging.
 UV refers to the curing process for a class of gloss/semi-gloss coatings applied to a custom folding carton.
 A clear liquid is flooded over the box, and the coating is immediately dried/cured as it passes under an ultra-violet light (hence UV).
 The result is a high gloss or matte type finish, depending on what you choose for a finishing coat.

 By contrast, a matte UV has a flat gloss, and the feel of ultra-fine gritted sandpaper as you run your finger across it.
 It's a very appealing, natural looking finish, and when used on a custom box adds a tactile dimension to the box that consumers aren't used to feeling.